 K. Employees may take up to twelve (12) weeks of unpaid family leave with benefits during any twelve- (12) month period.
 Employees may exercise their rights to leave either for reasons of the birth of a child of the employee; placement of a child with an employee for adoption or foster care; to care for the employee's child, parent, or spouse who has a serious health condition; or because of a serious health condition of the employee that prevents the employee from working.
+The unpaid family leave described in this paragraph is adopted pursuant to the Family Medical Leave Act and the California Family Right Act.

 - 1. The employee may take the leave allowed by the new provisions without using any accrued leave or the employee may choose to exhaust all forms of accrued leave prior to taking advantage of the new leave provisions. - 2.
 In the event the employee determines to use accrued leave, all such leaves shall be exhausted prior to the commencement of the new provisions. - 3.
 If the employee chooses to take the leave initially or if the leave commences once all accrued leaves are exhausted, the leaves provided by the Federal Family Medical Leave Act and the California Family Rights Act shall commence simultaneously and run concurrently. - 4.
 The following general requirements shall be required for the use of the new leaves: - a.
-The employee must have been employed for at least twelve (12) months and have provided at least one thousand two hundred fifty (1,250) hours of service during the previous twelve- (12) month period. - b.
-In the event that both husband and wife are employed by the District, the aggregate sum of weeks of leave to which both are entitled is limited to twelve (12) weeks in any twelve- (12) month period if the leave is taken for the reason of birth or placement of a child for adoption or foster care.
-Thus, the maximum leave between the two employees is twelve (12)
+The employee must have been employed for at least twelve (12) months

-- weeks, not twenty-four (24) weeks. - c.
+- and have provided at least one thousand two hundred fifty (1,250) hours of service during the previous twelve- (12) month period. - b.
+In the event that both husband and wife are employed by the District, the aggregate sum of weeks of leave is equal to that of which each individual is entitled. - c.
 Employees are required to give thirty (30) calendar days 'notice if the leave is "foreseeable." - d.
 Employees may take up to twelve (12) weeks of leave during any twelve(12) month period. - 5.
 The District may further extend the unpaid leave with no benefits at its discretion (per the current Collective Bargaining Agreement). - 6.
 In the event that any employee who has received District-paid benefits determines not to return and resigns, the employee shall repay the District the cost of benefits.
 The District shall provide written notice of this provision at the time the leave is requested. - L. Leave without pay may be granted at District discretion for reasons not covered by the provisions of this Article.
 Decision on individual cases shall not be precedential.
 Individuals may request an audience with the Board to explain the proposed leave.
 The employee may request written reasons for denial, provided a written request for the reason is submitted within ten (10) days of the District's action.